 Lexi Parra is a Venezuelan-American photographer and community educator based primarily in Caracas, Venezuela, sometimes can be found in NYC.
 Her work focuses on youth culture, the personal effects of inequality and violence, and themes of resilience.
 She has a joint degree in Photography and Human Rights from Bard College (2018).

-Parra has contributed to publications like The Washington Post, The New York Times, The Wall Street Journal, The Atlantic, Huck Magazine and VICE World News.
+Parra has contributed to publications like The Washington Post, The New York Times, The Wall Street Journal, The Atlantic and Huck Magazine.
 She is a member of Diversify Photo and Women Photograph.
-Most recently, she received a Diversify x Getty Inclusion Grant (2022), is a Pulitzer Center Reporting Grantee (2021) and finalist for the Howard Chapnick Grant (2020).
+Most recently, she received a Diversify x Getty Inclusion Grant (2022) and is a Pulitzer Center Reporting Grantee (2021).

 Parra is the founder of Project MiRA , an arts education initiative that fosters visual literacy and critical analysis with youth in the barrios of Caracas.
 Project MiRA has been supported by Canon USA and the Davis Peace Prize.

 Parra is bilingual (Spanish, English) and available for assignments internationally.

 Clients include: The New York Times, The Washington Post,The Wall Street Journal, The Atlantic, Huck Magazine +++